 What should I do if I’m dehydrated?

 If you’re dehydrated, the best thing to do is drink fluids such as water or sports drinks.
 Avoid caffeinated beverages and drinks with a lot of sugar in them, such as coffee, soda, and juice; these won’t help.
-You’ll know that you’re rehydrated when your urine looks clear, or light in color.
+You’ll know when your body is rehydrated when your urine looks clear, or light yellow in color.

 If you develop more serious symptoms such as extreme thirst, confusion, light-headedness, dizziness, or rapid heartbeat, call your health care provider right away or go to the nearest emergency department.
 These may be signs of severe dehydration, which usually needs to be treated in the hospital.

 Can I prevent dehydration?

 Yes.
 Here are a few things you can do to help prevent dehydration:

 - Drink enough water every day (about 8-10 cups), even when you’re not sick.